 If you‘re going to make one change, let this be it!
 Did you know that over one million bottles of water are purchased every minute, across the globe, or about 20,000 per second?
 And sadly, landfills are not the only places that these bottles end up.
 Many single-use plastics, including water bottles, end up in the oceans.

 Researchers predict that by 2025 there will be one tonne of plastic waste in the ocean for every three tonnes of marine life.
 Furthermore, it requires over a litre of oil and a considerable amount of fresh water to produce just one litre of bottled water.
-It is likely that one-litre bottle resulted in three to seven litres of wasted water.
-Considering the entire process of producing, packaging and transporting, it generates more than 60,000 tons of greenhouse gasses anually.
+It is likely that a one-litre bottle resulted in three to seven litres of wasted water.
+Considering the entire process of producing, packaging and transportimg, it generates more than 60,000 toms of greenhouse gasses anually.

 So, what can we do to reduce bottled water waste?
 The answer is quite simple.
 Owning a reusable bottle is probably one of the easiest things we can do to reduce our waste.